brunetto/photoutils/cmd/phre/README.md

 Photo Renamer

-Rename your photos in a smart way
+Rename your photos in a smart way, i.e. keeping the same name for the same photo in different format (e.g. jpg and raw of the same photo, like when you shoot with RAW+JPG enabled)

 ```
 $ tree ../2018-01-31-Venice-Carnival/